 Employee experience: How to empower employees at work

-“We don’t just want to be the best place to work, we want to be the place where people feel empowered to do the work of their lives.”
+“We don’t just want to be the best place to work, and we want to be the place where people feel empowered to do the work of their lives.”

-Invest in your managers
+Better employee experiences - invest in your managers

 Empower employee decision making

 “We’ve found that when employees trust their managers to support them—even when they fail—they are more likely to innovate and take ownership over their work without waiting to be told what to do,” says Burke.